-Angular Resolution (or Synthesized Beam) The effective angular resolving power (equivalent to a point spread function) provided by the ensemble of transformed visibilities given its range of spatial frequency coverage.
-Essentially this is roughly proportional to λ/L{max} , where λ is the observed wavelength and L{max} is the size of the array's largest baselines projected in the plane of the sky.
-(Note that this means that an observation at low elevation has a larger synthesized beam than an observation at high elevation.)
+tion at low elevation has a larger synthesized beam than an observation at high elevation.)
 The angular resolution can also be adjusted through the choice of an imaging weighting function (see Imaging page 29).
 A typical observation will result in a synthesized beam with a primary feature that can be approximated by a Gaussian whose FWHM is typically given as the achieved high resolution of the image or cube.

 Array An ensemble of antennas where signals measured by each antenna are cross-correlated with signals from all others to obtain data of high angular resolution.
-A homogenous array consists of antennas of the same diameter, like the 50×12 m antennas of the ALMA 12-m Array.
+A homogenous array consists of antennas of the same diameter, like the $50 \times 12$ m antennas of the ALMA 12-m Array.
 A heterogeneous array consists of antennas of different diameters, like the ALMA 12-m Array plus 7-m Array.

 Band The emission frequency/wavelength range over which a given receiver is able to detect astronomical signals.
-For example, ALMA Band 3 is sensitive to astronomical emission over the range of 84-116 GHz (i.e., 2.6-3.4 mm).
-See Table 1 on page 8 for the full list of receiver bands that ALMA will have in Cycle 7.
+For example, ALMA Band 3 is sensitive to astronomical emission over the range of 84-116 GHz (i.e. 2.6-3.4 mm).
+See Table 1 on page 8 for the full list of receiver bands that ALMA will have in this cycle.